 This is was also the moment when I realized the huge opportunity I have to connect with consumers who earn to be connected with where their food comes from.
 So then, Oak Barn Beef was born.

 We have also sought the help of a small-town butcher to hand-cut and 21-day dry age our whole beef.
-This lucrative process requires a high performing cut of meat; Only 10% of beef in the U.S. undergoes dry-aging.
-Over the 17-21 day process, patience is required to obtain the extraordinarily tender and tasty steak.
-Usually, you find dry-aged beef at a high end steakhouse, but we can put it on your kitchen table!
+This laborous process requires a high performing cut of meat; Only 10% of beef in the U.S. undergoes dry-aging.
+During this process, patience is required to obtain the extraordinarily tender and tasty steak.
+Usually, you find dry-aged beef at a high-end steakhouse, but we can put it on your kitchen table!

 As you can tell, we really have one priority: YOU.
 Whether it is putting a dang tasty steak on your dinner table or telling our family’s farm story, we want to serve you and your family.
 So please, like our page to hear our story and if interested in beef, check out our website.